HOW DOES A FURNACE WORK?

 When your thermostat tells your furnace to engage, the following things typically happen:

-- The furnace receives the signal to turn on – Many thermostats make a click when the signal has been sent.
+Many thermostats make a click when the signal has been sent.

-- Fuel is sent to the burners – Like your BBQ, the heart of your furnace are gas burners (or a heat coil if you have an electric furnace).
+Like your BBQ, the heart of your furnace are gas burners (or a heat coil if you have an electric furnace).
 These ignite and begin producing heat.

-- Internal sensors verify that all the burners are actually lit – This is a safety mechanism designed to ensure that no natural gas is being dispersed without being burned (hint: that’s bad).
+This is a safety mechanism designed to ensure that no natural gas is being dispersed without being burned (hint: that’s bad).

-- The burners heat your heat exchanger – A heat exchanger more efficiently warms air compared to just the burners doing their thing.
+A heat exchanger more efficiently warms air compared to just the burners doing their thing.

-- Your blower motor engages and begins to circulate air – This air passes through the heat exchanger and is then sent throughout the duct system in your home.
+This air passes through the heat exchanger and is then sent throughout the duct system in your home.

 Modern high-efficiency furnaces are far better at doing their jobs than furnaces from just 10 years ago.
 If you’re noticing higher utility bills than normal, and there is nothing wrong with your furnace, you may want to consider upgrading to a new high-efficiency furnace.
 Hey, we do that!
+Get in touch with CampbellCare and see how we can help!

 Serving BC Since 1981